Which generative AI chatbot should I use?

 Our recommendations for open weights as of June 2024 are:

-• Meta’s Llama 3 models: The 70B parameter model is exceptionally capable for its size, surpassing even earlier GPT-4 models in some benchmarks.
+- Meta’s Llama 3.1 models: The 70B parameter model is exceptionally capable for its size, surpassing even earlier GPT-4 models in some benchmarks.
 The 8B parameter model is much less capable, but still surprisingly good for its size; it can shine when finetuned for narrow tasks.
-The forthcoming 405B model is likely to be somewhere near “GPT-4 class”.
+The 405B model is competitive with the original GPT-4 release (though the resources required to run it locally are not to be underestimated!)

-• Cohere’s Command R+: an excellent model, especially for integration into a Retrieval-augmented generation (RAG) and tool use pipeline.
+- Cohere’s Command R+: an excellent model especially for integration into a Retrieval-augmented generation (RAG) and tool use pipeline.

-• Nvidia's Nemotron-4: a 340B parameter model that outperforms Llama 3 70B on some benchmarks but the performance increase is small in comparison to the very large size of the model.
+- Nvidia's Nemotron-4: a 340B parameter model that outperforms Llama 3 70B on some benchmarks but the performance increase is small in comparison to the very large size of the model.
 Running this model, even quantized, requires a significant amount of VRAM.

 Be sure to read the licenses that come with these models.
 Open weights are not open source, and your use case may be constrained by these agreements, especially if it has commercial elements.